tmilev/freecalc/README.md

   - Various aspects of the comptuations are highlighted on and off depending on their use in the last computation step.
   - Problems of considerable technical difficulty are presented in full detail.
-  - While doing computations, some computation entries are initially marked with a question mark, prompting the students to guess what going to be uncovered in the next step.
+  - While doing computations, some computation entries are initially marked with a question mark, prompting the students to guess what is going to be uncovered in the next step.
   - The slides have high quality step-by-step drawn graphics with LaTeX formula labels, achieving the effect of highest-quality blackboard graphics.
   - The 3d graphics are drawn using orthographic projections, with dashed background contours and with viewing depth color shading.
 The quality is higher than most commercially available textbooks.
-  - All graphics are accurately drawn in accordance with the problem. quality than most mathematical textbooks.
+  - All graphics are accurately drawn in accordance with the problem.
 - Technical aspects:
   - All slides are compiled as pdfs.
   - Each slide is compiled in two modes: projector mode (for showing to students) and printable mode.